 - What are you worried about this year?

 Do a bit of low-risk work

-The temptation might be to do some writing or math so you can see what students can do, but maybe the reading, writing and math doesn’t need to be too significant on the first day.
+The temptation might be to do some writing or math so you can see what students can do/ Maybe reading, writing and math don’t need to be a priority on the first day.

 Do you like to do logic puzzles?
-Our students do.
-Some people like word searches and others like Sudoku, but logic puzzles is where it’s at.
-They require critical thinking, problem solving and deductive reasoning.
+They require critical thinking, problem-solving, and deductive reasoning.
 And they are fun!
 Students learn to read for information in a way that is highly engaging.

 The challenge with logic puzzles is to figure out what information you know for sure and what information you do not know and then compare it.
 The best part is that you rarely need any background knowledge to answer the puzzles because all the information is found right on the page.
 Students who love a challenge love logic puzzles because they aren’t easy, but they aren’t impossible.

-More fun than solving a logic puzzle is writing them!
 Our students love to try to write them as well.
-We’ve created lots of different puzzlers in lots of different themes. you can find them all in our store.
+We’ve created lots of different puzzlers in lots of different themes.
+You can find them all in our store.
 We’ve even made them digital (though we don’t recommend getting the devices out on day one).

 Do you need some help learning how to solve logic puzzles?
 This is a video we often use to help our students understand and practice.

-It’s time to get all those school supplies away.
-We have a pretty simple system we use.
-First of all, our students bring their own supplies that they buy over the summer for a list.
-This means sometimes they bring weird things we don’t need (like glitter gel pens) and are missing things we need (like rulers).
+Our students bring their own supplies that they buy over the summer from a list.
+This means sometimes they bring weird things we don’t need (like glitter gel pens) and are missing things we need (like rulers with centimetres).
 We have our students sort out one item at a time.
 We go “slow” enough to get each item put away where it will live for the year.
-Here is our guide to getting it all put away:

 - Have students bring all their supplies to one spot (at their desk or seating area).